Sappho 31

 Sappho 31 is a lyric poem by the Archaic Greek poet Sappho of the island of Lesbos.
 (Note: There are various numbering systems for Sappho's fragments; this article uses Voigt's numeration (which in most cases, including that of Sappho 31, matches Lobel and Page's numeration) throughout unless otherwise specified.
 Sappho 31 in Voigt is fragment 2 in both Bergk's and Diehl's editions.)
 The poem is also known as phainetai moi (φαίνεταί μοι lit.
 'It seems to me') after the opening words of its first line, and as the Ode to Anactoria, based on a conjecture that its subject is Anactoria, a woman mentioned elsewhere by Sappho.
 It is one of Sappho's most famous poems, describing her love for a young woman.

 Fragment 31 has been the subject of numerous translations and adaptations from ancient times to the present day.
 Celebrated for its portrayal of intense emotion, the poem has influenced modern conceptions of lyric poetry, and its depiction of desire continues to influence writers today.

+The poem has been called the most famous example of lovesickness.